Auto Insurance Glossary

 Indemnity

 Indemnity means the insurance company compensates you to restore your financial situation to what it was before the accident or damage.
-It covers repairs or replacements at their current value but doesn’t pay extra for upgrades or improvements
+It covers repairs or replacements at their current value but doesn't pay extra for upgrades or improvements.

 Insurable Interest

 Insurable interest means you'd suffer a financial loss if the insured car were damaged or lost.
 This legal requirement for valid insurance prevents people from profiting from insurance on property they don't own.
-You typically have insurable interest if you own, lease or have a loan on a vehicle.
+You have insurable interest if you own, lease or have a loan on a vehicle.

 Insurance Fraud